oam-dev/spec/core/traits/manual_scaler_trait.md

 ## Spec

-As a core trait, we don't need any trait definition here.
-But we could give this as an example.
+As a core trait, the Manual Scaler trait should be part of OAM implementation, so we don't need trait definition for it.

+But assuming manual scaler trait is not a core trait, we could define as the following workflow.

 Firstly, we need register trait definition like below: